tobi-et-al/mv-octopus/README.md

-Please use the hyperdev branch
+Building a To do using

-Model view Octopus
+Model view Octopus architecture